-It was 1956, and Eric Newby was earning an improbable living in the chaotic family business of London haute couture.
-Pining for adventure, Newby sent his friend Hugh Carless the now-famous cable – CAN YOU TRAVEL NURISTAN JUNE? – setting in motion a legendary journey from Mayfair to Afghanistan, and the mountains of the Hindu Kush, north-east of Kabul.
-Inexperienced and ill prepared (their preparations involved nothing more than some tips from a Welsh waitress), the amateurish rogues embark on a month of adventure and hardship in one of the most beautiful wildernesses on earth.
+It was 1956 and Eric Newby was earning an improbable living in the chaotic family business of London haute couture.
+Pining for adventure, he sent his friend Hugh Carless the now-famous cable – CAN YOU TRAVEL NURISTAN JUNE? – thus setting in motion a journey from Mayfair to Afghanistan and the mountains of the Hindu Kush, north-east of Kabul.
+Inexperienced and ill-prepared (their preparations involved nothing more than some tips from a Welsh waitress), the amateurish rogues embark on a month of adventure and hardship in one of the most beautiful wildernesses on earth.

 This edition includes photographs, an epilogue from his travelling companion, Hugh Carless, and a prologue from one of Newby’s greatest proponents, Evelyn Waugh.

 Love and War in the Apennines is a book of romantic escape, overseen by the suffering of war, which shows how it ripples out across society and into fragile human lives.Read more